Self-taught Software Developers: Why Open Source is important to us

 As you can see we had a win-win situation here.
-I contributed and I improved an open source library and the open source community helped me to understand and correctly use collaborative tools like “Pull Request”.
+I contributed and I improved an open-source library and the open-source community helped me to understand and correctly use collaborative tools like “Pull Request”.
 As self-taught and indie Software Developer I wouldn’t be able to learn how to correctly use Git on my own.
-I read a bunch of articles about it but that’s theoretical and I am hands on guy.
+I read a bunch of articles about it but that’s theoretical and I am hands-on guy.
 Of course, I messed up a lot of my own repositories through the time but at least there were my own pet projects and not the company’s(at a later point) I am working for.

 Observing how other Software Developer works

-Early in my career, I was working as Systems Engineer and I was lucky enough to have two of the best mentors I could had.
+Early in my career, I was working as Systems Engineer and I was lucky enough to have two of the best mentors I could have.
 Who am I considering as excellent mentors?
 The ones who had deep technical understanding and helps you by giving you hints (not the solution) and then correct you when you messed things up.

 Since there is no one to guide us, we need to guide ourselves.
-So for every open source project I am using, I am observing the source code (especially the small projects).
+So for every open source project, I am using, I am observing the source code (especially the small projects).
 Then I do a small research about things that I didn’t understand or methodologies that triggered my curiosity.
 Even better is when I am contributing and I am forced to use that kind of new methodologies.

 Thanks to open source we have access to some big projects like Mozilla Firefox for iOS or Wordpress for iOS.
 Being curious and observing projects like these will help you to evolve as Software Developer.

-Creating open source libraries
+Creating open-source libraries

-At some point I created a custom UIAlertView that I was using to my projects and I decided to make it open source.
+At some point, I created a custom UIAlertView that I was using to my projects and I decided to make it open source.
 So I modified it, to be more dynamic and uploaded it to GitHub.
 I also wrote my first documentation explaining to other developers how to use it on their projects.

 Probably nobody ever used it because it was a simple project but I was feeling good about my contribution.

 One day I was working on my pet project called IT Buddy and I needed to add a new feature.
 That feature would scan then network (that the mobile device is connected) and would show all available devices in the network.
-That’s very useful tool for Network/Systems Engineers when they are troubleshooting.
+That’s a very useful tool for Network/Systems Engineers when they are troubleshooting.

-Because that’s a lot of work to do, I searched for an open source library and unfortunately I didn’t find any decent library.
+Because that’s a lot of work to do, I searched for an open-source library and unfortunately, I didn’t find any decent library.
 I found an old one which was solving a part of the problem (scan only /24 networks, show only IP of the host).
 Also, it was slow and was blocking the main thread of the app.
 So I forked that library and modified it.